 Perhaps the most powerful line yet is the next one in which we assign map (that global variable) a value.
+With new google.maps.Map(canvas, options);

-With we're telling the browser to instantiate a new map, injecting it into the DOM node specified by canvas), configured per options.
+we're telling the browser to instantiate a new map, injecting it into the DOM node specified by canvas), configured per options.